 Excess Pension Payments

-If, due to the timing of the announcement, a member has taken more than the 50% reduced minimum (during 2019/20 Financial Year) the amount cannot simply be returned to the fund, any such amount would be considered a contribution and be subject to the existing contribution rules.
+If, due to the timing of the announcement, a member took more than the 50% reduced minimum (during 2019/20 Financial Year) the amount cannot simply be returned to the fund, any such amount would be considered a contribution and be subject to the existing contribution rules.

 Contribution eligibility is based on a member’s age and account balance at the preceding 30 June.

-Member’s need to be aware about two particular sets of scenarios that might arise with contributing excess pension payments back to their fund.
+Member’s and Trustees need to be aware about two particular scenarios that might arise when considering contributing excess pension payments back to their fund.

-Excess contributions (under 65 or satisfy the work test) – if the client has a total superannuation balance of $1.6m or more at 30 June 2019 then they can’t make any non-concessional contributions and as such if they contribute they will be subject to the excess contribution rules and are potentially going to pay tax on associated earnings.
+2019/20 Excess contributions (under 65 or satisfy the work test) – if an individual had a total superannuation balance of $1.6m or more at 30 June 2019 then their non-concessional contributions cap for 2019/20 was NIL ($0) and as such if they contribute they will be subject to the excess contribution rules and are likely to pay tax on associated earnings.

-Ineligible contributions (members over 65 don’t satisfy the work test) – if the member does not meet the requirement to contribute then the contribution needs to be returned within 30 days.
-If outside 30 days then still needs to be returned but may be subject to an Audit Contravention Report (ACR) based on the amount i.e. if the amount is more than $30,000 then ACR will be required.
+2019/20 Ineligible contributions (members over 65 don’t satisfy the work test) – if the member does not meet the requirement to contribute then the contribution needs to be returned within 30 days of being made aware of the error (date of contribution for SMSFs).
+If outside 30 days then the amount still needs to be returned but may be subject to an Audit Contravention Report (ACR) based on the amount i.e. if the amount is more than $30,000 then ACR will be required.

 If you need any assistance with the contribution rules please contact us.